nikolai4D/ContechOS-POC/README.md

 ## About The Project 🚀

 ### Purpose
 This application was developed to be used a __tool__, making it easier to __add data__ in a __graph__ and see its consequences, based on specific processes.
-It serves as a proof of concept for digitazing a renovation process.
+It serves as a proof of concept for digitizing a renovation process.

 ### Usage